 the XTF/TEI conversion is to wrap the entire orthographic form in the

-tag, then to emit additional w
+first w tag, then to emit additional w

 elements with empty content as hosts for the subsequent lemmata.